 The following ASLO Fellows are recognized as having achieved excellence in their contributions to ASLO and the aquatic sciences.

-ASLO Fellows are members who consistently contribute to ASLO’s purpose which is to foster a diverse, international scientific community that creates, integrates, and communicates knowledge across the full spectrum of aquatic sciences.
-The Fellows program is a way for ASLO to acknowledge, honor, and express gratitude to members who consistently contribute to our society through their service to our journals, conferences, and committees to advance the sciences of limnology and oceanography.
-ASLO is a member society and we are so thankful for the time invested by all members of our science community to support our mission.
+The Fellows program began in 2015 as a way for ASLO to acknowledge, honor, and express gratitude to members who consistently contribute to our society through their service to our journals, conferences, and committees to advance the sciences of limnology and oceanography.
+ASLO is a member-driven society and we are so thankful for the time invested by all members of our science community to support our mission.
 We couldn’t do it without your precious time and service, especially during this challenging time!
+The 2021 Fellows join a class of over 100 members who have been recognized for their outstanding service.
+They are listed online.

-All ASLO Fellows will be honored during the 2021 Aquatic Sciences Meeting; watch your email for more information closer to the event.
-Please plan to join us to honor the individuals who keep ASLO programs going strong!
-A list of all ASLO Fellows can be viewed online.
+All ASLO Fellows will be honored during the 2022 Joint Aquatic Sciences Meeting in Grand Rapids, MI, USA (14-21 May 2022).
+Watch your email for more information closer to the event.
+If you plan to attend JASM, please join us to honor the individuals who keep ASLO programs going strong!

 Roxane Maranger, ASLO President